mediaclockdev/nuworld-v3/README.md

-# Sundew E-Comm: E-Commerce Product by Sundew
+# E-Commerce: E-Commerce Application

 ## Project Overview

-Sundew E-Comm is a Laravel-based e-commerce platform.
+Maroon Crane is a Laravel-based e-commerce platform.
 This document outlines the installation, configuration, and customizations needed to run the project.

 ## 1. Installation Notes